Each feature is built to save you time and keep you in control. Browse them all below.

 Start agents, type in the terminal, send prompts, and monitor progress from your iPhone or Android.
 Real-time sync with end-to-end encryption between your desktop and your mobile device.

-Use 7 AI coding providers in the same project.
+Use 12 AI coding providers in the same project.
 Pick a provider per agent, switch mid-conversation, and keep your full context with automatic handoff.
-Claude, Codex, OpenCode, Antigravity CLI, Aider, Grok Build, Mistral Vibe: all in one app.
+Claude, Codex, GitHub Copilot CLI, OpenCode, Antigravity CLI, Aider, Grok Build, Mistral Vibe, Kimi Code, Amp, oh-my-pi, Freebuff: all in one app.

 Use a Work Claude account, a Personal one, a client account, all at the same time in AgentsRoom.
 Pin one account per project, override per agent.
 Sign in directly from the Settings panel, no terminal trick required.
 Compatible with CCS profiles too.